Menu Close

 Here’s my ONCE UPON A SUPERHERO interactive demo with a group of 4th graders:

-Here’s an excerpt from my DYNAMIC FIGURE DRAWING & COMICS STORYTELLING presentation at a high school:
+Here’s an excerpt from an older presentation (DYNAMIC FIGURE DRAWING & COMICS STORYTELLING) done for a high school:

 PRICING